cmg777/starter-academic-v501/content/home/researchLab.md

 <center>
 {{% callout note %}}
 What is luminosity-based GDP?
-How is it changing across time and space?
+How is it changing across space and time?
 {{% /callout %}}
 </center>